 At \SI{400}{\degreeCelsius} the vacuum-baked niobium surface is dominated by pure niobium Nb\textsuperscript{0} (34\%) and interstitials (Nb\textsuperscript{+1}, Nb\textsuperscript{+0.6} and Nb\textsuperscript{+0.4}).
 Only the amount of Nb\textsuperscript{+2} (NbO) (<5\% relative area within Nb 3$d$) equivalent to \SI{0.1}{\nano\meter}-thick layer was left.
-The quantity of Nb-F decreased as compared to the initial concentration (Nb-F/Nb=0.107 vs 0.17) and was the lowest among the treated samples (\SI{6.96}{\atpercent}), while carbide was also formed and was maximal for this treatment (Nb-C/Nb=1.127, or \SI{8.28}{\atpercent}).
-It is important to emphasize that the top oxide was dissolved before the baking temperature was \red{attained}, and afterwards O/Nb ratio did not change with time (Figure \ref{fig:O_to_Nb}(a)).
-Since the oxygen diffusion coefficient at \SI{400}{\degreeCelsius} is pretty high, oxygen can be absorbed by niobium during baking and the gain of oxygen would be determined by the partial pressure in the vacuum chamber and the decomposition rate of oxygen-containing molecules that constitute the residual gas at the niobium surface.
-Thus, in this regime the oxygen diffusion is controlled by its partial pressure in the vacuum chamber, and a lot more oxygen than it is retained in the native oxide may be potentially absorbed by niobium.
-Thus, along with the NbC$_x$ formation and possibly interaction with “the native” furnace contamination (specific to a particular chamber), an uncontrolled loading of oxygen into niobium determined by the residual partial pressure in the vacuum furnace is the most probable reason of bad cavity performance treated with this recipe \autocite{ito2021influence}.
-This fact has to be considered when calculating the diffusion profile of impurities using the Fick’s Law and the empirical formulae predicated on the specific boundary conditions.
+The quantity of Nb-F decreased as compared to the initial concentration (Nb-F/Nb=0.11 vs 0.17) and was the lowest among the treated samples (\SI{6.96}{\atpercent}), while carbide was also formed and was maximal for this treatment (Nb-C/Nb=1.13, or \SI{8.28}{\atpercent}).
+It is important to emphasize that the top oxide was dissolved before reaching the baking temperature, and afterward, O/Nb ratio did not change with time (Figure \ref{fig:O_to_Nb}(a)).
+Since the oxygen diffusion coefficient in niobium at \SI{400}{\degreeCelsius} is pretty high, oxygen can be absorbed by niobium during baking and the gain of oxygen would be determined by its partial pressure in the vacuum chamber and the decomposition rate of oxygen-containing molecules that constitute the residual gas at the niobium surface.
+Thus, in this regime, a lot more oxygen than it is retained in the native oxide may potentially be absorbed by niobium.
+In this way, along with NbC$_x$ formation and possible interaction with “native” furnace contamination (specific to a particular chamber), uncontrolled loading of oxygen into niobium, determined by the residual partial pressure in the vacuum furnace, is the most probable reason of poor cavity performance treated with this recipe \autocite{ito2021influence}.
+This fact has to be considered when calculating a diffusion profile of impurities using the Fick’s Law and the empirical formulae predicated on the specific boundary conditions.
 In particular, the Equation \ref{eq:plane_source_concentration} used for calculating the oxygen profile in niobium by dissolution of niobium oxide \autocite{ciovati2006improved, lechner2021rf} is valid at temperatures up to \SI{300}{\degreeCelsius}, and must not be used at \SI{400}{\degreeCelsius} as suggested in \autocite{lechner2021rf, khanal2023insight}.